OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 {:.DarkBlue}
 You're reading this blog post.
 You might be subscribed to the RSS feed or you're subscribed to the mailing list in order to be aware of what's happening.
-I know you could be one of them. ,-)
+I know you can be more a bit more involved. ,-)

 {:.note}
 Drop me a note that you're willing to test releases.
 The more I know about your